fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 **Summary:** Learn about the environmental requirements for Edge Server in Skype for Business Server.

 A lot of planning and preparation needs to take place outside of the Skype for Business Server Edge Server environment itself.
-In this article, we'll review what preparations need to be made in the organizational environment, as per our list below:
+In this article, we review what preparations need to be made in the organizational environment, as per the following list:

 - [Topology planning](edge-environmental-requirements.md#TopoPlan)